CPNV-ES/planes-store/README.md

 ### On integration environment

-How to deploy the application outside the dev environment.
+There are no procedures to deploy the application on the integration environment.

 ## Directory structure